EinstainBohr/demo3/BenchmarkDemo/README.md

             model and modelcount can be specified at the same time [ --automatic model --automatic modelcount ], as well as light and lightcount [ --automatic light --automatic lightcount ].
 Preset affects the maximum model complexity, as well as the maximum number of lights and models.
+Cannot be used together with 'testset'.
+--testset   Only used in benchmark mode.
+Value is a path to the JSON file containing the
+            tests to be run.
+For example [ --testset /testscripts/exampletestset.json ].
+Cannot be used together with 'automatic'.
 ```

 Using your own assets